oracle-livelabs/pts/query-slides-and-notes/provision/provision.md

 ## Introduction

-Wouldn't it be awesome if we could query PowerPoint presentations using SQL to find some information in the slides or in the notes?
-Oracle Database can access data from any sources, structured or unstructured.
-You just need to find a way to ingest those sources into the database and understand their format.
-This workflow can be built and deployed on Oracle Cloud Infrastructure (OCI), where you have all the resources you need at a click.
-It is possible even with a free cloud account, if we consider a simple task like this.
-For example, this challenge requires an autonomous database instance, the most basic compute instance, and some object storage space.
+Wouldn't it be awesome to query PowerPoint presentations using SQL to find some information in the slides or the notes?
+Oracle Database can access data from any source, structured or unstructured.
+You must find a way to ingest those sources into the database and understand their format.
+This workflow can be built and deployed on Oracle Cloud Infrastructure, where you have all the resources you need at a click.
+Even a free cloud account can do the job if we consider a simple task like this.
+For example, this challenge requires an autonomous database, the most basic compute instance and some object storage space.
 Run this hands-on workshop to find out more.

 This is just a hands-on workshop meant to be used as an exercise, and is not a solution or a best practice for extracting data from documents.
 It should be used for training purposes to understand how Oracle cloud resources can be integrated and used to build a solution.